 Livermore Computing Chief Technology Officer Bronis de Supinski says, “Success at huge tasks cannot be achieved alone, whether you are an individual or a big organization.
 It takes partnership.
 This maxim is true for building supercomputers, and Livermore Computing’s long history of strong, deep industry collaboration is born from our desire to succeed at that huge task.”

 Hewlett Packard Enterprise (HPE) and Advanced Micro Devices Inc. (AMD) joined Livermore and the NNSA in the years-long El Capitan procurement and deployment.
-Together with the Tri-Labs, these entities formed the El Capitan Center of Excellence (see the article Collaboration is key in this series).
 “The collaboration has worked extraordinarily well,” states HPE system architect Chris Brady.
 “This is the best customer relationship I’ve been a part of.
 It’s both pleasant and productive.”

 El Capitan’s computational speed comes from AMD’s unique MI300A accelerated processing units (APUs), which combine CPUs and GPUs for higher efficiency, higher resolution simulations.
 Debuting in El Capitan, the APUs are bolstered by HPE’s Slingshot interconnect network, accelerator blades, and near-node storage components nicknamed “the Rabbits” (see the article Storage in the exascale era in this series).
 HPE also provides the liquid-cooled cabinets housing all of this hardware in LLNL’s primary machine room.